 You are entitled to towing to a Honda dealer of your choice within 100 km or the nearest one within 500 km.
-Battery boosting, flat tire replacement and fuel delivery (fuel cost at your expense) are also included.
-Winching is covered up to $200.
+If your vehicle breaks down within 100 km of your home, you’ll receive up to $200 towards emergency transportation costs.

 Honda Plus also offers Trip Interruption Assistance if you have a breakdown more than 100 km from home.
 You will be reimbursed for accommodation, meals and car rental expenses up to $500.
-If you have an accident while travelling, your vehicle will be towed to a Honda dealership and your expenses covered up to $600.
+If you have an accident while you are more than 100 km away from your home, your vehicle will be towed to a Honda dealership and your expenses covered up to $600.